 Station Manager Steve Ratcliffe said: “Fires ignited by cigarettes or smoking materials result in more fatalities than any other fire.
 Despite a fall in the overall number of fires caused by these products, it’s still the biggest cause of accidental fires in the home across the country.

 “Every smoker should be aware of the risks they take every time they light up and try drop the habit of smoking indoors, especially in bed, or under the influence of alcohol.
 The risk of falling asleep before you ‘put it out, right out’ is just too great.

 “Make sure you have working smoke alarms on every level of your home and test them weekly.
 Working smoke alarms can give you the extra time you need Get Out, Stay Out, and Call 999 if the worst should happen.”

-For more information on safe smoking visit our website or follow us on social media @DerbyshireFRS.
+For more information on safe smoking visit our fire prevention page or follow us on social media @DerbyshireFRS.